daos-stack/daos/docs/admin/deployment.md

 node/socket).
 The regions are activated after BIOS reads the new resource allocations.
-Upon completion, the storage prepare command will prompt the admin to reboot the storage node(s) in order for the BIOS to activate the new storage allocations.
+Upon completion, the storage prepare command will prompt the admin to reboot the storage node(s) for the BIOS to activate the new storage allocations.
 The storage prepare command does not initiate the reboot itself.

-After running the command a reboot will be required, the command will then need to be run for a second time to expose the namespace device to be used by DAOS.
+After running the command, a reboot will be required, the command will then need to be run for a second time to expose the namespace device to be used by DAOS.

 Example usage: